Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations

 While the first condition can be verified with observable data, the second and third cannot and therefore require sensitivity analysis.
 To this end, we use $R_{Z\sim U\vert X}$ and $R_{Y\sim Z\vert X,U,D}$ as sensitivity parameters for the IV assumptions.
 If $(V,U)$ follows an LSEM, Figure \ref{fig:causal-graph} graphically depicts the IV assumptions: (i) corresponds to the presence of the directed arrow from $Z$ to $D$; (ii) and (iii) hold if the arrows 3 and 4, respectively, are absent.

+\bt{Our approach to sensitivity analysis for instrumental variables differs from \citet{cinelli_omitted_2025} in two notable ways.
+First, they assume that the effect of the instrument~$Z$ on the outcome~$Y$ is mediated by~$U$.
+Hence, $R_{Y\sim Z\vert X,U,D}$ is equal to $0$ in their set-up.
+Second, they use the inversion of Anderson-Rubin tests to define an estimator for the effect of $D$ on $Y$ and formulate their sensitivity model for the regression coefficient of~$Z$ in the reduced form regression $Y = \lambda Z + X\beta + U \gamma + \varepsilon_Y$.
+In analogy with Proposition~\ref{lem:objective}, the sensitivity parameters in this regression problem are $R_{Z\sim U\vert X}$ and $R_{Y\sim U\vert X,Z}$.}

 As the parameterization \eqref{eq:objective-identification} does not involve the IV sensitivity parameters, it is not immediately clear how constraints on $R_{Z\sim U\vert X}$ and $R_{Y\sim Z\vert X,U,D}$ affect $\beta$.
 We can leverage the $R^2$-calculus to elucidate the relationship between the regression and IV sensitivity parameters.
 Deferring the derivation to Appendix~\ref{sec:reg-iv-relationship}, we obtain the equations